esoyke/Train/README.md

   screwy fast on a smaller screen

 ## Issues
-Ran into a problem calling add/remove functions within the $interval when scrolling the users, and resorted to using
-$rootScope.
-While it's working fine at present I usually consider $rootScope to mean I made a scoping mistake.
-Possibly it could be addressed with closures.
-Being under the gun I opted to note it, move on, and address it later.

 Mea culpa: These are just bare bones tests, I need to cover more I know, I know.
 I wanted to write more but my family and I are about to leave for our semi-annual camping trip, where I will be out of Internet world for the next couple days, and my clock has run out.
 Rather than look like I was just sitting on this project forever I wanted to get it to